Gitting More Out of Git

 git rebase diagram with rewritten branch commits

-git rebase diagram with rewritten commits on master
+git rebase diagram with rewritten commits on main

 You can still get conflicts with rebase!